cpiercedev/klipper_filament_scale/README.md

 - 2 - M5x16

-- There are 3 new printed parts, shown below printed in RED.
+- 3 new printed parts for the Carrot Patch (Shown below printed in RED)

 ![ERCP with Load Cell](./Pictures/IMG_4161.jpeg?raw=true)

+There is an mount included that is the same style as the stock filament spool holder, this has not been tested yet.

 ---